JaredHLZhang/Amimi-frontend_61040/REFLECTION.md

 ## Final Thoughts

-This project demonstrated both the power and limitations of LLM-assisted development.
+This project not only gave me a chance to practice a whole process of developing a software but also demonstrated both the power and limitations of LLM-assisted development.
 The concept-based architecture provided a solid foundation, and the sync engine migration taught valuable lessons about declarative programming.
 While there were frustrating debugging sessions (especially with sync matching), each challenge provided deeper understanding of the system.

-The key takeaway: **LLMs are powerful tools for implementation and debugging, but understanding system architecture and design principles remains essential for making good decisions.**
+LLMs are powerful tools for implementation and debugging, but understanding system architecture and design principles remains essential for making good decisions.